 where $G$ is a $2\times 2$ matrix-valued function.
 It is not difficult to check that $G(t,x)$ takes values in $SU(1,1)$, that is

 where

-In analogy to the scalar case above, with the initial condition $G(-\infty , x)$ equals the identity matrix, we call the matrix $G(\infty, \cdot)$ the non-linear Fourier transform (NLFT) of $f$.
-The NLFT and its kin have long been studied in analysis under various names such as orthogonal polynomials \cite{simon}, Krein systems \cite{Denisov}, scattering transforms \cite{bealscoifman} and AKNS systems \cite{AKNS}.
-An $SU(2)$ version of the above model in which the lower-left entry of the matrix in \eqref{NLFODE} gets an extra minus sign was studied in \cite{tsai} and has recently been rediscovered \cite{QSP_NLFA} in the context of quantum computing and is called quantum signal processing \cite{low2017}.
+In analogy to the scalar case above, with the initial condition $G(-\infty , x)=I_2$, where $I_2$ is the identity matrix, we call the matrix $G(\cdot ) := G(\infty, \cdot)$ the non-linear Fourier transform (NLFT) of $f$.
+In linear approximation, we have

-The NLFT shares many similarities with the classical Fourier transform.
-For example, it takes translations in $f$ to certain modulations in $b$.
-While the classical Fourier transform has independent symmetries under scaling of the argument and of the value of the function $f$, the NLFT has only a one parameter scaling symmetry as follows.
-If
+The NLFT \cite{TaoThiele2012} and its kin have long been studied in analysis under various names such as orthogonal polynomials \cite{simon}, Krein systems \cite{Denisov}, scattering transforms \cite{bealscoifman} and AKNS systems \cite{AKNS}.
+An $SU(2)$ version of the above model in which the lower-left entry of the matrix in \eqref{NLFODE} gets an extra minus sign was studied in \cite{tsai} and has recently been rediscovered \cite{low2017, QSP_NLFA, 5authorsQSP} and found applications in quantum computing and is called quantum signal processing.